About us: Our story so far

-We supply the very best electric bikes with after-sales service and support to match.
+We only select and sell the very best electric bikes with after-sales service and support to match.
 Our bikes have won races, changed lives, improved health and collected glowing reviews.

-2003- 50cycles launches with the Honda Step Compo
+2003 50cycles launches with the Honda Step Compo folding e-bike

 This early electric folder is still one of the best-designed and best-looking more than a decade later.
 The first Honda Step Compo we ever imported is still on display in our Loughborough showroom.